Top 10 Foreign Banks in India

 • These services include trade finance, cash management, and working capital solutions.

-Roles and Responsibilities of Foreign Bank
+Roles & Responsibilities of Foreign Banks in India

 Foreign banks play a significant role in the Indian economy by fulfilling several key responsibilities: